gilnam74/vex-sneppet/VEX-Quick-start.md

     addvertex(0, primitive, n);
     }
 ```

+Here we create a primitive: `addprim()` and get a number of points we created in the first Wrangle node: `numberOfPoints = @numpt`, the `@numpt` is a built-in attribute which returns the total number of points from the first input.
+Then in the loop for each point we create vertex and add this ertex to a primitive: `addvertex()`.

 #### Create a circle
 Here we come to a more fancy stuff!
 At this point, we will start using trigonometry to draw a circle.